The Complete Floatation Therapy Guide

 In one of the most ingenious studies about floating, Dr. Thomas E. Taylor set out to explore how floating affects learning ability.
 In summary, he found that the experimental group did better in all three levels of learning than the control group -memorization, application, and synthesis thinking.

 In analyzing the EEG results, Dr. Taylor found that floaters produced significantly greater amounts of theta waves.
-He discovered that at the moment of comprehending, when all the concepts are brought together in a ash of insight (also called a “Eureka event”), there are sudden changes in the brain waves recorded on the EEG.
+He discovered that at the moment of comprehending, when all the concepts are brought together in the ash of insight (also called a “Eureka event”), there are sudden changes in the brain waves recorded on the EEG.
 This moment of synthesis takes place in the theta area – an area that the float room is excellent for inducing.

 If you find any lecture tapes or learning material you’d like to review while floating, don’t hesitate to bring them in!